AhmedTohamy01/React-Netflix-Clone/README.md

 9) SigninPage.js file
 Remove "./#" from the SignFormLink's href.
-Add a dot at the beginning of the redirection link of history.push.
+Add a second dot at the beginning of the redirection link of history.push.

 10) SignupPage.js file
 Remove "./#" from the SignFormLink's href.
-Add a dot at the beginning of the redirection link of history.push.
+Add a second dot at the beginning of the redirection link of history.push.
 ```